All about sewing machine needles!

 3. Jeans/denim needles

-This is the perfect needle range for sewing all jean and denim fabrics which are characterized by a thick canvas and a tight weave.
-It is a needle I use a lot since I started sewing jeans for my husband and I am very happy with the results obtained with these needles including for making decorative stitches on the pockets...
+This is the perfect needle range for sewing all jean and denim fabrics characterized by thick canvas and tight weave.
+It's a needle I use a lot since I started sewing jeans for my husband, and I am very happy with the results obtained with these needles, including for making decorative stitches on pockets...

-Jeans needles are most often numbered from 90 to 110 in stores but there are needles numbered up to 130 for workwear canvas in particular and which are rather reserved for industrial use.
+Jeans needles are most often numbered from 90 to 110 in stores, but there are needles numbered up to 130 for workwear canvas in particular, which are mostly reserved for industrial use.

 - Size 90: fine jeans and denim, medium cotton twill